Genshin/spree_warehouse/README.md

 SpreeWarehouse
 ==============

+THIS PROJECT HAS BEEN DISCONTINUED AND NO LONGER WORKS.
+MOST OF THE FUNCTIONALITY HERE HAS BEEEN IMPLEMENTED IN SPREE CORE!

 Warehouse is an extension for Spree that will extend Spree into a full warehouse management system, including an Android (and possibly iOS) client for inter-warehouse management using QR codes and bar-codes.
 Please see the design document (still a work in progress) [here](https://docs.google.com/document/d/1K-C33WjH5GooNKW-GsW7-Ol_K4-7PbwVxPk3Vs2MmO0/edit).